luniballony/Solar_System_Graphic_Representation/README.md

 - add a yearly counter
 - add a sphere as a background and set it as milky way
     - add a botton to disable it
+- in non realistic mode make sun a little smaller so it everything fits a lil better

 Fixes:
 - fix "NoRings" botton